 Okay, so Richard Spencer's here with us, and it's interesting to actually talk to him himself and hear things from his view.

-So let's get into your ethos and the fact that, you know, I've got some of the background here, classic, you know, cutout type deal, and I can't prove that.
+And the fact that, you know, I've got some of the background here, classic, you know, cutout type deal, and I can't prove that.

-There's this big clash, and then out of that they blame Trump.
+There's this big clash, and then out of that, they blame Trump.

-And then most of the leadership of it were like, I've had some of them on.
+And then most of the leadership of it were like, I've had some mom, some of your bodies, like, well, it is true a year ago I was supporting Obama, but not now.

-Yes, I supported Hillary two years ago, but now I agree with Richard Spencer.
+Or, yes, I supported Hillary two years ago, but now I agree with Richard Spencer.

-I mean, I'm not saying there aren't real white nationalists or white supremacists out there, but it seems like the media and the left and their attempt to say, Whites are inherently bad and do all this crazy racist stuff is to create this dialectic where you take the problems and you collide them together to create the synthesis.
+I mean, I'm not saying there aren't real white nationalists or white supremacists out there, but it seems like the media and the left and their attempt to say whites are inherently bad and do all this crazy racist stuff is to create this dialectic where you take the problems and you collide them together to create the synthesis.

 This is a perfect example of why Alex needs to do his homework.

-His big conspiracy theory about Richard Spencer working for the globalists to create some white nationalist stuff, this big event to tarnish the sterling reputation of Trump, that conspiracy hinges on the idea that Spencer had something to do with the Unite the Right rally.
+His big conspiracy theory about Richard Spencer working for the globalists to create some white nationalist stuff, this big event to tarnish the sterling reputation of Trump.

 This conspiracy falls to pieces in five seconds when Spencer points out that he wasn't involved in organizing the rally.